ezekg/flint/README.md

 Going to start keeping a log of changes starting (4/11/14).**

+####6/11/14
+* Cleaning house.
+Cleaned up function definitions and documentation, quoted all strings, and overall just made the code more tidy.

 ####5/20/14
 * Fixed issue with `(for x y z)` loop not outputting correct breakpoints due to an invalid if statement.